 Master Adviser Program

-A call for applications for the Master Adviser Program participants begins in February via an announcement from the Dean and Division Chairs.
+A call for applications for the Master Adviser Program begins in February via an announcement from the Dean and division chairs.
 Each division (Science and Mathematics, Humanities, Education, and Social Science) is represented by one Master Adviser.
 Master Advisers serve three year terms.

 Advisers who complete training and achieve Master Adviser status are acknowledged at the annual Honors and Awards Ceremony and Campus Assembly.

 - Relational: interpersonal and communication skills